Setup

 Add channels and Cloud Sync when your local flow is stable

-Channels in Settings > Channels and Cloud Sync in Settings > Cloud Sync are best treated as phase-two setup.
-They are optional for local bot operation and should come after core execution is already reliable.
+Channels in Settings > Remote Routes and Cloud Sync in Settings > Cloud are best treated as phase-two setup.
+They are optional for local agent operation and should come after core execution is already reliable.

 Phase-two rollout criteria: